Channing Tatum: 2020s

-Tatum's performance as a conman with a heart-of-gold in the 2025 film Roofman has garnered him the "best reviews of his career."
+Tatum's performance as a conman with a heart-of-gold in the 2025 film Roofman garnered him the "best reviews of his career" according to The Hollywood Reporter.

 Other ventures

 Business

 In October 2012, Tatum and a friend opened the Saints and Sinners burlesque-themed restaurant and bar in New Orleans, which remained open until 2024.

 Production companies

 In an interview with Details magazine, published in early 2012, Tatum said he wants to produce all the films he stars in, "I really don't want to be in any more movies that I don't produce.
 Unless it's with one of the 10 directors that I really want to work with, I don't have any interest in not being on the ground floor of creating it."
 He, his then-wife Jenna Dewan, and their production partner Reid Carolin signed a two-year production deal in 2010 with Relativity Media for any films they may develop during that time.

 Tatum started two production companies, 33andOut Productions and Iron Horse Entertainment.
 Their first production was the 2010 documentary Earth Made of Glass.
 In 2021, another one of his production companies, Free Association, signed a first look deal with MGM.